By Kathie Salvadalena

 In Snohomish, a full day outdoors requires no planning beyond stepping outside and deciding which direction to go.
 The Snohomish River runs through the heart of the city, the Centennial Trail begins at the edge of downtown, Blackmans Lake sits just minutes from First Street, and the surrounding landscape shifts from river bottomlands to forest to open farmland within a short ride.

-As a local and dedicated real estate professional, I help buyers find homes in this community, and the outdoor access here is one of the first things residents mention when asked what they love most about
+As a local and dedicated real estate professional, I help buyers find homes in this community, and the outdoor access here is one of the first things residents mention when asked what they love most about living in Snohomish.

 Key Takeaways